marcelonyc/ga-jfrog-primer/README.md

 ## 1.ga-jfrog-primer-oidc.yaml
 In this action we will explore the token we receive from GitHub.
 I am taking you through this because you will need to understand the payload to construct a claim for the identity mapping.
 The only purpose of this action is to intercept the token and review it.

 NOTE: The action is expected to fail.
-Wwe are only looking to get the Token from GH.
+We are only looking to get the Token from GH.

 1. Go to https://webhook.site
 2. Copy url (Eg. webhook.site/f90405ea-3192-44c7-b8c5-0618011f0949)